Gratuity claim - 4 years 240 days rule and 4 years 190 working days rule?

 monkey-singh

+After about 6-7 years of working in the company, after GST was introduced, we were asked to submit monthly invoices for tax audit purposes.
 Now, all the rules and regulations, all policies of the company were applicable to me.
-I was recruited by the head of department, asked to report to her and assigned tasks of equal nature with anyone else in the team.
-I was quite young back then and didn't realise that these wordings were simply abused and the recruits tactfully made to sign them, with the clandestine goal of circumventing provisions of the labour laws.
+I was recruited by the head of the department, asked to report to her, and assigned tasks of equal nature with anyone else in the team.
+I was quite young back then and didn't realize that these wordings were simply abused and the recruits were tactfully made to sign them, with the clandestine goal of circumventing provisions of the labor laws.

 To make it clear - I was in practice an employee with no rights to do a "come and go as I like" sort of job or do just the amount of work I chose to and demand pay only for that.
 Not doing a chore, just any chore or task asked of me would have led to disciplinary action against me.
-Therefore in practice the word "independent" was null and void.
+Therefore, in practice, the word "independent" was null and void.

-As of now, the exit interview form says that only "on roll" employees are entitled to gratuity benefits and I would only be given the "fee" after deduction of the number of days I am unable to serve notice. - Here we go.
+As of now, the exit interview form says that only "on-roll" employees are entitled to gratuity benefits, and I would only be given the "fee" after deduction of the number of days I am unable to serve notice.
+Here we go.
 I am not even allowed to just exit at my own free will and will have to pay for the notice period not served.

-About 3-4 years ago, they got all the "contract" employees to sign a letter saying they they are voluntarily forfeiting their right to PF benefits.
+About 3-4 years ago, they got all the "contract" employees to sign a letter saying they are voluntarily forfeiting their right to PF benefits.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute